flowerpoo/CI-CD-Assignment/README.md

 8. Go to plugins installed ssh to establish connection between ec2 instance.

-9. Go to credencials part and add your SSh key, if needed add your AES Access key.
+9. Go to credentials part and add your SSh key, if needed add your AWS Access key.

 10. Run the jenkins pipeline if it fails will send the notification via, email.